zsspo/SCSRNet/README.md

 ### Daxing

-The self-collected UAV-based Daxing dataset is provided in this repository under `datasets/Daxing/`.
+The self-collected UAV-based Daxing dataset is provided in this repository.

 ### Custom data